quixio/quix-docs/docs/connect/kafka-to-aws-certificate-manager.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with AWS Certificate Manager using pure Python.

-Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.
+Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house architecture, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## AWS Certificate Manager

-The AWS Certificate Manager is a tool provided by Amazon Web Services that allows users to easily provision, manage, and deploy SSL/TLS certificates for their websites and applications.
-With AWS Certificate Manager, users can quickly request SSL certificates, which are automatically renewed and managed for them.
-This service helps to ensure that websites and applications are secure and encrypted, providing a seamless and secure experience for users.
-It simplifies the process of managing SSL certificates, saving time and effort for developers and IT teams.
+The AWS Certificate Manager is a service that allows users to easily manage and deploy SSL/TLS certificates for their applications running on AWS.
+With the AWS Certificate Manager, users can quickly request, provision, and renew certificates, eliminating the need to manually track and update certificates.
+This service helps ensure that applications are secure and compliant with industry standards, giving users peace of mind knowing that their data is encrypted and protected during transmission.
+AWS Certificate Manager simplifies the process of managing certificates, saving users time and effort while also enhancing the security of their applications.

 ## Integrations